 “There are ethical debates around the idea of forcing someone to be personally responsible for health care costs related to not exercising, but we expect to see more of these approaches to financially motivate healthier behaviors,” senior study author Dr. Caroline Richardson, an assistant professor at the U-M Institute for Healthcare Policy and Innovation, said in a press release.
 “Wellness interventions like this clearly hold significant promise for encouraging physical activity among adults who are obese.”

-Currently, more than one-third of American adults are considered obese, though the rate appears to be slowing, according to the latest assessment from the U.S. Centers for Disease and Control (CDC).
+Currently, more than one-third of American adults are considered obese, though the rate appears to be slowing, according to the latest assessment from the (CDC).

 The CDC recently released statistics showing that only about 20 percent of American adults get the recommended 2.5 hours of cardiovascular exercise and strength training each week.